DEFRA/ivory-acceptance-tests/README.md

-# README for Water Abstraction Acceptance Tests (water-abs-acceptance-tests)
+# README for Ivory Acceptance Tests (ivory-acceptance-tests)

 ## Description

 This Node.JS repository is not currently being maintained.
-It is replaced by: https://github.com/DEFRA/water-abstraction-acceptance-tests which uses Ruby, Capybara and SitePrism.
+It is replaced by: https://github.com/DEFRA/ivory-acceptance-tests which uses Selenium Webdriver IO.

-This is a basic automated test suite for Water Abstraction using Node.JS, Webdriver.io, Selenium, Browserstack and Cucumber.
-It borrows heavily from Data Returns Acceptance Tests.
+This is a basic automated test suite for Ivory using Node.JS, Webdriver.io, Selenium, Browserstack and Cucumber.
+It borrows heavily from Water Abstraction Acceptance Tests.

 ### Prerequisites (for Mac)